nannkat/EC601_TwitterSentimentAnalysis/README.md

 # Twitter Sentiment Analysis Project
 ## By Nanna Katrín Hannesdóttir
+## Milestone 2(b) - Political Spectrum Speculator 'polispec' Library
+### Mission
+My project was to build a library that analyses sentiment of tweets about prominent politicians and gives statistics on number of positive vs. negative tweets about them.
+The mission is to create an easy way to get informed about how popular certain politicians are and also perhaps get a reality check regarding 'the other side', the politicians you don't agree with.
+Trump might seem really unpopular in someone's circle, but how many people are tweeting about him with positive sentiment?
+Is Biden becomin increasingly unpopular?
+The library should also have functions to get actual text examples of what people are saying in their tweets.
+That way it can give both numerical and conceptual insight simultaniously.

+### Implementation
+The resulting library can be found under the folder /polispec in this repository.
+The implementation went overall well with the mvp goal reached and some of the other user stories as well (defined under milestone 2a).
+I organized the modular design so that the user would only have to use simple commands to get statistics and/or examples.
+Two modules, 'twitter.py' and 'google_api.py' are background modules that organize communication with the twitter and google APIs, handling authentication and requests.
+The user does not interact with those.
+The main module is the 'polispec.py' that utilises the other two modules and which contains the classes and functions needed for analysis.
+This is the module the user imports from and interacts with.

+### How to test/run
+In the /polispec folder there is also a jupyter notebook with a short demo of the library, 'polispec_demo.ipynb!
+It should be easy to run, only requiring some change of variables for authentication.<br>

+<b>Authentication</b><br>
+What you need to do to get the authentication correct:
+- Inside 'twitter.py' modify the path at the top to contain with your own credential.yaml file containing the bearer token.
+For safety and convenience I used .yaml files for the twitter tokens.
+The format and variable names for the .yaml file are specified in 'twitter.py'
+- Inside 'google_api.py' change the path to the path to your google credentials .json file

+After this you should be all set with authentication

+<b>Libraries</b><br>
+Please make sure you have the following libraries installed:
+- language_V1 from google.cloud
+- ipywidgets
+- prettytable
+- pandas
+- requests
+- yaml
+- json
+- re
+- datetime

+With this in place, running the demo should be straight forward.

+### Conclusion
+This was a fun project and I feel lucky to get the chance to explore these APIs.
+It gave me good insights into modular design and organization and building queries and requests.
+It also gave me some insight into the status of natural language processing.
+As my library included in part displaying text examples of tweets, I got a look at how well the google api sentiment analysis was doing from time to time.
+The biggest problem seemed to be that the API can't detect sarcasm.
+On twitter many people use sarcasm to express themselves and this resulted in some pretty drastic misclassifications.
+Tweets about politicians were often said to be positive when in reality the person was clearly using positive words in a sarcastic manner.
+It will be interesting to see how engineers try to tackle this problem in the future.
+Can computers be sarcastic?

+# Older Milestones
 ## Milestone 1(a) - Experimenting with the Twitter API

 Full experiment under: